hardlynoticeable/decide-quest/README.md

 > - **Page Composition:** Each page consists of a text `PageDescription` and an array of `PageOptions`.
 > - **PageDescription:** Describes the current situation, culminating in a predicament.
 The PageDescription average about 300 words, but can be longer or shorter depending on the situation.
 The PageDescription will not list the choices that the reader can make.
 > - **PageOptions:** A list of 2-5 choices labeled as "Option 1:" to "Option 5:".
 You will provide an average of 3 options, but you can provide more or less if the situation calls for it.
-> - Try to make the path to a successful completion of the adventure be a long one, with at least 20 pages, but no more than 100 pages.
-One option every on most pages will likely lead the protagonist to their death, with one chance at redemption first.
+> Try to make the path to a successful completion of the adventure be a long one, with at least 20 pages, but no more than 100 pages.
+One option on most pages will likely lead the protagonist to their death, with one chance at redemption first.
 >
 > ### **Consequences:**
 > - **Wise/Courageous/Selfless Choices:**